datagarret/linear_regression_project/README.md

 o	Variables:

-  Identification number: ordinal data, used to identify observation and provides information for other variables Total cost: total cost of claims by subscriber (dollars) (Quantitative, continuous)
-  Age: age of the subscriber (years) (Quantitative, continuous)
+  o Identification number: ordinal data, used to identify observation and provides information for other variables o Total cost: total cost of claims by subscriber (dollars) (Quantitative, continuous) o Age: age of the subscriber (years) (Quantitative, continuous)
   Gender: gender of subscriber (1 if male; 0 otherwise) (categorical, dichotomous)
   Interventions: total number of interventions or procedures carried out (Quantitative, continuous) Emergency room visits: number of emergency room visits (Quantitative, continuous)